 - Firstly, it’s vital to remove any crack with a Stanely knife or spatula to gouge out any overlapping of the plaster sheets.

 - Next, use paper tape and cut it to length to cover the join.
-It’s vital to use paper tape since it will strengthen the join instead of a mesh tape that will gradually tear.
+It’s vital to use paper tape since it will strengthen the joint instead of mesh tape that will gradually tear.

 - Apply and spread the mixture evenly over the join, then carefully place the paper tape over the mixture.
-Use a spatula to distribute and remove any excess mixture from the join evenly.
+Use a spatula to distribute and remove any excess mixture from the joint evenly.

-- Use a remainder of the plaster mix to evenly cover up the paper tape and remove any square edges formed by the tape.
+- Use the remainder of the plaster mix to evenly cover up the paper tape and remove any square edges formed by the tape.

 - Scrape any high edges of the dried plaster with a spatula and apply a top finishing plaster coat to the join.
 The finishing plaster is very smooth and soft and usually takes some time to dry up; thus, it gives you plenty of time to work with it.